Hi-Folks/statistics/README.md

 // -7.5
 ```

-#### Stat::correlation ( array $x , array $y, string $method = ‘linear’ )
+#### Stat::correlation ( array $x , array $y, string $method = 'linear' )
 Return the Pearson’s correlation coefficient for two inputs.
 Pearson’s correlation coefficient r takes values between -1 and +1.
 It measures the strength and direction of the linear relationship, where +1 means very strong, positive linear relationship, -1 very strong, negative linear relationship, and 0 no linear relationship.

-Use `$method = ‘ranked’` for Spearman’s rank correlation, which measures monotonic relationships (not just linear).
+Use `$method = 'ranked'` for Spearman’s rank correlation, which measures monotonic relationships (not just linear).
 Spearman’s correlation is computed by applying Pearson’s formula to the ranks of the data.

+Use `$method = 'kendall'` for Kendall tau-b correlation, which measures ordinal association by comparing concordant and discordant pairs.
+Kendall tau-b is often useful for ordinal data, small samples, and datasets with ties.

 ```php
 $correlation = Stat::correlation(